I home-schooled my two children for 13 years. Home education was the best thing ever for us.

 Begin As You Mean to Go On – Home School is Fun

-We have been home schooling, or home-educating as it known in the UK, for eight years.
+We have been home schooling, or home-educating as it is known in the UK, for eight years.
 It's our chosen way of life.
-However, in the beginning we were filled with anxiety about how it was going to work for our children and us, as parents.
+However, in the beginning, we were filled with anxiety about how it was going to work for our children and us, as parents.
 Our son, Alexander was six when we decided to take him out of school, and the one piece of advice that was like gold to us was, 'Don't do school.'
 In other words, don't try to turn home into school.

 We'd read about 'deschooling', i.e. a period of time that allows the child to rest from all things schooly, and decided this was the best approach in the beginning.
 In fact, as time went on, it became our only approach and it is only now that Alex is almost 14 and Tegan almost 11, that we are attempting a slightly more structured strategy.

-One thing that became clear is that with almost no actual teaching going on, after all these years of 'deschooling', our children are at the same level, if not more advanced than their peers.
+One thing that became clear is that, with almost no actual teaching going on, after all these years of 'deschooling,' our children are at the same level, if not more advanced than their peers.
 Education happens–and it happens in a natural way.

-Here then, are some unstructured, deschooling, unschooling tips to make the early days easier and fun for kids and relaxing for parents.
+Here then, are some unstructured, deschooling, and unschooling tips to make the early days easier and fun for kids and relaxing for parents.

 Go Commando (be Curriculum-Free)

 Don't purchase any commercial curriculum right away.
 It is tempting to dive straight in so that you have a structure in place and ready to go... and those curricula websites are very tempting.
 However, it is much better to wait and see how your days evolve before committing to any one program of work.
 So many parents find that their very expensive curriculum is abandoned after a few months because it simply does not fit in with the way their children learn.
-Yes, I realize you may feel 'all at sea' but it is normal.
+Yes, I realize you may feel 'all at sea,' but that's perfectly normal.
 Don't panic, you have all the time in the world.

 Spend a minimum of one month, and preferably longer, allowing the child to dictate the pace.
 Think of a few age-appropriate activities or trips and slot them into the month as treats.
 The rest of the time pay attention to your child and go along with his or her interests.
 Children learn at an optimal level if they are having fun.
-Restrict 'teaching' to interesting conversations in the car, baking a cake, stories and outings.
+Restrict 'teaching' to interesting conversations in the car, baking a cake, stories, and outings.
 Answer all questions and if you don't know the answers, look them up together.

 How to Teach Your Child to Read